Tiling spaces are Cantor set fiber bundles

 Anderson and Putnam [AP] have found a relation between tiling theory (specifically, substitution tiling theory) and a theory of attractors studied in the dynamics of diffeomorphisms of manifolds with hyperbolic structure.
 They show that {\it substitution} tiling spaces are a special case of expanding attractors, a concept introduced in [W2] to study the dynamics of diffeomorphisms.
 It is well known that an expanding attractor is locally the topological product of a Cantor set and a disk of the appropriate dimension.
 But what is it globally?
 Can the local neighborhoods be stitched together to form a bundle over a manifold whose fiber is a Cantor set?
 In 1973, Williams [W2] conjectured that they could.
 This conjecture has long been known to be true in dimension 1, ([BJV], [W1] etc).
 However, it fails in higher dimensions; Farrell and Jones [FJ] constructed a counterexample in dimension 2.

 In this paper, however, we show (Theorem 1) that the conjecture is true for tiling spaces in all dimensions, even without the substitution assumption.
 Tiling spaces in general are {\it flat}, suggesting that the appropriate base spaces should be tori.
-This is indeed the case.
+(In fact, the torus is the only candidate for any expanding attractor since we know that the area must grow as a polynomial of the 'radius'.)
 In addition, we show (Theorem 2) that tiling spaces are suspensions of $\zed^d$ subshifts, which are manifestly bundles over tori.

 The eventual goal is to classify tiling spaces up to homeomorphism, and the existence of a bundle structure is an important first step.
 Although Cantor set fiber bundles are harder to deal with than, say, vector bundles, topological invariants have been constructed for bundles over $S^1$ ([BF,BJV,F,S]).
 In higher dimensions, the bundles are generically less ``flabby'' and thus, hopefully, allow stronger invariants than those of Parry-Sullivan [PS] and Bowen-Franks [BF] type.
 In addition, Theorem 2 suggests that much of the theory of subshifts [B,LM,Wa] can be brought into play.